afreen2690/Urban-Heat-Island-Effect-in-Boston/README.md

-#Urban Heat Island Effect in Boston: Data Analysis & Modeling
+# Urban Heat Island Effect in Boston: Data Analysis & Modeling

-1. Introduction
+## 1. Introduction

-1.1 Purpose & Motivation
+### 1.1 Purpose & Motivation
-As urban environments grow, they experience rising temperatures, a phenomenon known as the Urban Heat Island (UHI) effect.
-In cities like Boston, dense construction, minimal vegetation, and high energy consumption contribute significantly to this effect.
-This study aims to explore the intricate relationship between urbanization and temperature rise using advanced statistical and machine learning techniques.
+As urban environments expand, they experience rising temperatures, a phenomenon known as the **Urban Heat Island (UHI)** effect.
+In cities like Boston, dense construction, limited vegetation, and high energy consumption contribute significantly to this effect.
+This project aims to explore the relationship between urbanization and temperature rise using advanced statistical and machine learning techniques.

-The project seeks to:
+The goals of this project are:

-Analyze the key contributors to the UHI effect in Boston.
+- To analyze key contributors to the UHI effect in Boston.
-Uncover nonlinear relationships between land surface temperature and city features.
+- To reveal nonlinear relationships between land surface temperature and city features.
-Provide actionable insights for sustainable city development and climate mitigation strategies.
+- To provide actionable insights for sustainable city development and climate mitigation strategies.

-1.2 Dataset
+### 1.2 Dataset
-The dataset used in this analysis originates from the Harvard Dataverse and includes records pertaining to the UHI effect in Boston.
-The dataset contains 24,719 records across 14 columns, and is provided in a CSV format.
+The dataset used for this project originates from the **Harvard Dataverse** and contains **24,719 records across 14 columns**.
+It is in CSV format and includes various layers of geospatial data sourced from platforms like **Landsat** and **MassGIS**.

-The dataset comprises various layers of data, including geospatial information obtained from sources such as Landsat and MassGIS.
-These layers were organized into a raster stack file for spatial analysis.
+Each data layer represents different attributes of the city, such as land surface temperature, building density, and vegetation cover, which are used to assess the UHI effect.